Scroll down to meet the cohorts at CC!

 Hometown: Thornton, CO

 Bio: I am from Lansdale, PA, but spent most of my education here in Colorado.
 My passion for community service stems from my physical disability; I was born with a rare form of dwarfism that provoked muscle strictures that led to a decline in walking ability.
 Given this harrowing experience, as I rebuilt my grit, I grew a fond appreciation for those who have helped me, therefore I volunteer as a method of reciprocity.
 I have volunteered at several area hospitals doing receptionist/radiology work, food banks, adapting toys, and was a co-president in a volunteerism group prior to college.
-I am so stoked to be a Community Engaged Fellow and hope that it will complement my prospective neuroscience major and education minor!
+I am so stoked to be a Bonner Fellow and hope that it will complement my prospective neuroscience major and education minor!
 In my free (and precious) spare time, I love to explore local trails and see as many classical concerts/theatre shows as possible!

 Chloe Brooks-Kistler '23